oskariorg/oskari-docs/md/documentation/features.md

 * Works with all major browsers: IE9+, latest versions of Firefox, Chrome and Safari
 * The interface should work with modern tablets and smartphones, currently there is no separate mobile/tablet-optimized version
 * Some Oskari modules can make use of role-based user management.
 Users belonging to different roles can be given access to specific functionality
+* Authentication and SSO is supported using SAML 2.0

 ### Map window